Digital signal processing: Time and space domains

 Time domain refers to the analysis of signals with respect to time.
-Similarly, space domain refers to the analysis of signals with respect to position, e.g., pixel location for the case of image processing.
+Similarly, the space domain refers to the analysis of signals with respect to position, e.g., pixel location for the case of image processing.

 The most common processing approach in the time or space domain is enhancement of the input signal through a method called filtering.
 Digital filtering generally consists of some linear transformation of a number of surrounding samples around the current sample of the input or output signal.
 The surrounding samples may be identified with respect to time or space.
 The output of a linear digital filter to any given input may be calculated by convolving the input signal with an impulse response.

 Frequency domain

-Signals are converted from time or space domain to the frequency domain usually through use of the Fourier transform.
+Signals are converted from the time or space domain to the frequency domain, usually through use of the Fourier transform.
 The Fourier transform converts the time or space information to a magnitude and phase component of each frequency.
 With some applications, how the phase varies with frequency can be a significant consideration.
 Where phase is unimportant, often the Fourier transform is converted to the power spectrum, which is the magnitude of each frequency component squared.

 The most common purpose for analysis of signals in the frequency domain is analysis of signal properties.
 The engineer can study the spectrum to determine which frequencies are present in the input signal and which are missing.
 Frequency domain analysis is also called spectrum- or spectral analysis.

 Filtering, particularly in non-realtime work, can also be achieved in the frequency domain, applying the filter and then converting back to the time domain.
 This can be an efficient implementation and can give essentially any filter response, including excellent approximations to brickwall filters.

 There are some commonly used frequency domain transformations.
-For example, the cepstrum converts a signal to the frequency domain through Fourier transform, takes the logarithm, then applies another Fourier transform.
+For example, the cepstrum converts a signal to the frequency domain through the Fourier transform, takes the logarithm, then applies another Fourier transform.
 This emphasizes the harmonic structure of the original spectrum.